Vann Molyvann House

 The Vann Molyvann House is a landmark of the city of Phnom Penh built in 1966 by Khmer architect Vann Molyvann as his private house and architecture office.
 It has been dubbed as the "Cambodian Taliesin" and praised as a "testimony to the unique ability of Southeast Asia's greatest living architect to fuse European modernism with traditional Khmer design in an apparently seamless style."
+In 2025, the house was opened as a branch of Brown Coffee.

 Location

 Located along Mao Tse Tung Boulevard on the corner of Street 163, in the inner ring of Phnom Penh, the surrounding environment of the house, which used to be the outskirts at the time of construction, is now "one of the most coveted commercial streets of the burgeoning city".
 The Vann Molyvann house occupies 924 square meters of land.
 Its New Khmer Architecture style is quite different from other buildings in the area that are largely composed of rectangular townhouse-style shops, as opposed to the traditional Khmer residences in the neighbourhood that were there at the time of its construction.
 Today, these surroundings have mostly been replaced by Vietnamese-style tube or matchbox houses and high-rising buildings which somewhat suffocate this historical landmark to the extent that the house is "unnoticed to most passers’ by and is hard to locate in Phnom Penh’s urban chaos."